<img alt="" src="https://secure.pass8heal.com/222507.png" style="display:none;">

 Tim Gilmore, President, Matco Tools

-The result was a new product line, tool boxes that integrate everything from iPads to wrenches for maximum efficiency.
-Matco President Tim Gilmore said that working with Nottingham Spirk was the key: “Sometimes you can have a view of what your products or markets are, but having outside eyes come in, people who challenge what we think, is really is a critical thing.”
+The result was a new product line, the RevelX toolboxes that integrate everything from iPads to wrenches for maximum efficiency.
+Matco President Tim Gilmore said that working with Nottingham Spirk was the key: “Sometimes you can have a view of what your products or markets are, but having outside eyes come in, people who challenge what we think, is really a critical thing.”

 Bill Nottingham made the case for strategic collaboration, even for large enterprises with in-house resources: